 b.
 Entered into a curse and an oath to walk in God’s law: In making the covenant, they agreed to accept a curse from God if they did not obey His law.
 They accepted the curse as a form of His correction, to bring them back to obedience.

 i.
 Many of us have done a similar thing.
 We probably didn’t pray “God, curse me if I disobey You.”
 But many of us have prayed, “Lord, whatever it takes I want to follow You.
-Whatever it takes I want to be Your man.”
+Whatever it takes I want to be Your man/woman.”
 That is essentially praying the same thing, and that is a good prayer.

 c.
 Their wives, their sons, and their daughters, everyone who had knowledge and understanding: They made this covenant publicly; though its most significant meaning was between the individual and God, it was also important that other people be witness to the covenant.
 A public covenant meant accountability.

 2. (30) Their first area of decision: we will be faithful to God when it comes to our romantic relationships.

 We would not give our daughters as wives to the peoples of the land, nor take their daughters for our sons;

 a.
 We would not give our daughters as wives to the people of the land: This promise was addressed to parents.
 This is because in that day, parents made the marriage decisions, not the people getting married.